mohanksamy/InWise/INWISE-NG/README.md

 UI:
 ****
 1. Implement web layout with toolbar as header, side navigation and footer - Partly DONE
+2. Load main content by clicking navigation
-2. Enable Angular routing to interact with WebService
+3. Enable Angular routing to interact with WebService
-3. Implement invoice as PDF and printing options
+4. Implement invoice as PDF and printing options
-4. Implement Login screen and load the UI based on the logged-in user previlege
+5. Implement Login screen and load the UI based on the logged-in user previlege

 Technical Improvisations: